 Research studies show evidence linking our guts to many health issues, including brain disorders.
 Your gut’s microbiome — 100 trillion organisms, including bacteria, fungi and viruses — is fundamental to the breakdown and absorption of nutrients.
 Imbalances in the microbial community can also adversely affect your immune system.

 What to do: Processed foods, sugar, and artificial sweeteners are all factors that damage your microbiome, so eliminate these from your diet.
 Next, eat gut-enhancing cultured and fermented probiotic-rich foods, such as kimchi, kombucha, pickled vegetables, yogurt, kefir, and sauerkraut.
-Purvis also suggests doing gardening and spending time in nature, to connect your immune system to the trillions of microbes in soil.
+Purvis also suggests doing gardening and spending time in nature, to connect your immune system to the trillions of microbes in the soil.

 While you’re dreaming, your body is busy renewing cells, rejuvenating muscles and organs, and regulating your hormones.
 During sleep, explains Purvis, your brain forms new pathways used in memory, and your immune system gets stronger.
 Medications, caffeine, alcohol, sugar, and blue light from your electronic devices negatively impact your sleep pattern, resulting in less ZZZs.